gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ### -DiscoverInformationTypes

+Note: This parameter is available only with the current preview version of the scanner.

 Specifies what patterns are detected by the scanner:

 - PolicyOnly: The scanner uses the conditions (predefined information types and custom) that you have specified for labels in the Azure Information Protection policy.